 WWF acknowledges the complexity of establishing TRPs, given the multiple factors that go into their consideration.
-However, while TRPs require additional consideration of socioeconomic considerations, current understanding of the biological and socio-economic conditions does not prevent the implementation of sufficiently precautionary interim TRPs at this time.
-WWF encourages the SC to recommend a precautionary interim TRP.
+However, while TRPs require additional consideration of socioeconomic factors, current understanding of the biological and socio-economic conditions does not prevent the implementation of sufficiently precautionary interim TRPs at this time.
 The interim TRP would serve as an advisory benchmark under which a more refined TRP could be established.
-Most significantly, all the necessary information to implement such a benchmark TRP currently exists.

-WWF continues to strongly urge the WCPFC and subsidiary bodies to formally endorse the adoption of robust and effective LRPs, TRPs, and HCRs.
+WWF continues to strongly urge the SC to formally endorse the adoption of robust and effective LRPs, TRPs, and HCRs.
 The adoption of explicitly determined RPs for at least the four key tuna species, namely skipjack (SKJ), albacore (ALB), yellowfin (YFT), and bigeye (BET), must be considered an absolute priority for the sustainable management of these resources in the WCPO.
 Additional steps should also be taken by the SC to establish RPs for other non-tuna species as well.
-Consistent with previous WCPFC advice, WWF encourages SC10 to review available information on this topic and provide advice on the progress on RPs and HCRs for the WCPFC's consideration.
+Consistent with previous WCPFC advice, WWF encourages SC11 to review available information on this topic and provide advice on the progress on RPs and HCRs for the WCPFC's consideration.